Elk Mountain (Carbon County, Wyoming)

+Access

 Elk Mountain is located in a public landlocked parcel which became the center of federal lawsuit against four hunters from Missouri in 2022.
-In 2020 and 2021, the hunters used a step ladder and OnX, an application that maps public lands, to "corner-cross" their way over the 22,000 acre owned by Fred Eshelman, an entrepreneur and resident of North Carolina.
-Corner-crossing is a method of traveling through alternating public and private land without stepping foot on the privately owned parcels by crossing over the corners, which are shared ownership between the government and private owners.
+In 2020 and 2021, the hunters used a step ladder and onX, an application that maps public lands, to "corner cross" their way over the 22,000 acre owned by Fred Eshelman, an entrepreneur and resident of North Carolina.
+Corner crossing is a method of traveling through alternating public and private land without stepping foot on the privately owned parcels by crossing over the corners, which are shared ownership between the government and private owners.
 Eshelman pressed criminal trespassing charges against the hunters for "crossing into his airspace."
 They were found not guilty following a jury trial.
-The civil case could set precedent on who can legally access millions in acreage of public lands.
+The ensuing civil case set precedent that corner crossing is legal.
 There are 2.44 million acres of landlocked public land in Wyoming, and 8.3 million acres across the entire Western United States.
+The hunters raised $118,000 to cover their legal defense from 1,200 individual donors.
+The landowner signaled intent to take the case to the Supreme Court, and later filed a petition which was declined.

+Infrastructure

 Radio station KBDY broadcasts from a tower on the summit.
 This allows the station to be received over a significant area with only 630 watts of effective radiated power.